top of page

 The Emily City Hall is located at 39811 MN-6, Emily, MN 56447.
 It is open for administrative services, public meeting attendance, and gym rentals.

-The Hall houses the Police Department, City Clerk's office, Planning and Zoning office, City of Emily Public Library, and community spaces.
+The Hall houses the City Clerk's office, Planning and Zoning office, City of Emily Public Library, and community spaces.
 The hall is equipped with a prep kitchen, large gymnasium, stage, Council Chambers and library.
 Outdoor amenities include a basketball court, playground equipment and large parking lot.

 cityhallphoto_edited.jpg